Collections and Archives

 Tarble Arts Center Permanent Collection

-The Tarble Arts Center permanent collection contains ove one-thousand pieces.
+The Tarble Arts Center permanent collection contains just over one-thousand objects.
 Intended as a teaching collection, holdings are concentrated in:

-- 20th century Illinois folk arts, complemented by an archive made up of audio and video tapes, photographs, and interviews of musicians, artists and craftspersons
+- 20th century Illinois folk arts, complemented by Folk Archives of audio and video tapes and recordings, photographs, and interviews of musicians, artists and craftspersons

-- 20th century and contemporary works on paper, with a focus on original prints, drawings and watercolors by Midwestern artists
+- 20th and 21st century contemporary works on paper; with a focus on original prints, drawings and watercolors by Midwestern artists

 - American Scene/Regionalists prints and watercolors circa the 1930s and 1940s

-- Also included are select examples of art in other media, and art from other cultures and historical periods in various media.
+- Select examples of art in other media, and art from other cultures and historical periods in various media

 Tarble Arts Center Folk Arts Collection and Archives